-The Post-Modern Lifestyle Project (herein “PMLP”) is a research and educational organisation operated by Stephen M Brown in the Province of Ontario, Canada, by Stephen M Brown (herein the "Founder") and by PMLP employees and volunteers (herein "Staff").
+The Post-Modern Lifestyle Project (“PMLP”) is a research and educational project operated by Stephen M Brown in the Province of Ontario, Canada, by Stephen M Brown (herein the "Founder") and by PMLP employees and volunteers (herein "Staff").

-PMLP serves its Community Members by providing websites, forums, chat rooms, health and nutritional tracking tools, and other community services (herein the “Platform”) and produces or sponsors the production of publications, seminars, audio recordings and video recordings (collectively, "Content") available to registered members of the community (herein "Members") and other users of the Platform (herein "Guests").
+PMLP provides websites, forums, chat rooms, health and nutritional tracking tools, and other services (collectively the “Platform”) and produces or sponsors the production of publications, seminars, audio recordings and video recordings (collectively, "Content") available to registered members of the community (herein "Members") and other users of the Platform (herein "Guests").

 PMLP is committed to protecting the privacy of its Customers, Members and other users of the Platform.
 This document discloses our information gathering and dissemination practices and is applicable to the Platform.

 Information Gathering and Visitor Tracking